cpast88/lab-pipeline/README.md

 # lab-pipeline
-Jenkins pipeline to build, test, and deploy web application
+Jenkins pipeline to build, test, and deploy web applications